tsubauaaa/flutter_d2go/notebooks/README.md

-# Notebooks for creating Pytorch Light d2go models
+# Notebooks for creating Pytorch lite d2go models

 Those notebooks creates a d2go model for use in the flutter_d2go example app.